Application dates, process, and expectations

 My expectations

 Utah.
-This has become our largest operation, ahead of even California.
-The land agencies do not cap our use through a quota or permit system, and we have ample room to spread out, so our limitations relate more to our administrative and guide capacity.
-We’ll be able to match demand if it’s similar to 2022, and we should be able to find spots for just about everyone.
+In past years this has been one of our largest operations, sometimes even ahead of California.
+The land agencies do not strictly cap our use through a quota or permit system, and we have ample room to spread out, so our limitations relate more to our administrative and guide capacity.
+We’ll be able to match demand if it’s similar to 2022 or 2023.

 Alaska.
 Many want to backpack in the Brooks Range, but very few feel comfortable planning and undertaking their own trip.
 So competition is stiff for the limited spots we have available.
-If you’re a new applicant, or if you’re an alumnus with only baseline experience, I’d encourage you to have a backup plan.
-In 2023 I’ve added 33 percent more capacity, which we’ll utilize if we have bounty of high quality applicants.
+If you’re a first-time applicant, or if you’re an alumnus with only baseline experience, I’d encourage you to have a backup plan.
+I don’t feel comfortable offering more trips in 2024 than we did in 2023 (eight).

 California.
 This location typically receives the greatest demand, for good reason.
-I’ve reallocated the schedule to be more proportional to historical demand (i.e. more 5-day trips, fewer 3-day), and I think most trips will be full by the end of the open application period.
-In February or March, we may be able to open more trips if we are successful in securing more commercial and wilderness permits.
+I think most trips will be full by the end of the open application period.
+In February or March, we may be able to open more trips if we are successful in securing more commercial and wilderness permits and if we have the guides to lead them.
 Until then, we will only fill trips that are certain to run.

 West Virginia.
 As our lone East Coast location, this spot gets a lot of interest because of the geographical convenience and because many applicants want Appalachian-specific knowledge.
+But it’s months away, in October.
 It will sell out eventually, if not immediately.